 No hidden administration fees or tax expenses.
 No upfront fees.

 For example, if we will win a 400 EUR compensation for you, we will transfer you 275 EUR and keep 125 EUR for our services.

 At the same time it will cost you nothing, if we're unable to collect your compensation for some reason.
 No win, no fees.
 Sounds fair?

 As already mentioned, it will cost you nothing.
 No matter the reason.

 There is no one answer to the question how far back can you claim for flight cancellations.
-It varies from country to country.
-Mostly it’s at least 2-3 years.
+It depends from the local laws of the country your flight is from.

 So even if you don’t fly that often it’s still likely that sooner or later you are going to experience it yourself.
 What happens if flight is cancelled?
 And what should you do next?
-Follow these steps.

 What else you should know: